 Santa Maria Maggiore: the last pearl of Italy

 This title is just to say that Santa Maria Maggiore is on the way to Locarno, Switzerland.
 The village is around 16 km. from the border.
-So it is one of the last pearls before to enter the Helvetic country.
+So it is one of the last pearls before entering the Helvetic country.
 The area is part of Valle Vigezzo, defined also the valley of painters because many famous artists, especially in the 19th century were born or worked there.
-The place is also part of the National Park Val Grande and it is recognized with the orange flag for the high quality of the environment by the touristic point of view.
+The place is also part of the National Park Val Grande and it is recognized with the orange flag for the high quality of the environment from the touristic point of view.

-The position is strategical because it is in between the Alps and Lake Maggiore, two beautiful destinations for a break or a holiday.
+The position is strategic because it is in between the Alps and Lake Maggiore, two beautiful destinations for a break or a holiday.
 Together with Ohrid Lake, Maggiore is my favorite.
 Santa Maria Maggiore is the center of the valley, so it is important, but it is full of small villages around that deserve a visit.
 If you like to see typical mountain houses and historical buildings, you will love the area.
 Then you can explore the park with its flora and fauna.
 You can plan to stay in the place for a week and never get annoyed.

 Reasons to visit Santa Maria Maggiore

 Now I am going to tell you the 4 reasons why you should visit Santa Maria Maggiore.
 They are coincident with the things you can see and do there.
 Art, history, nature, and events are very well combined to give you a perfect holiday.
 I had the chance to sleep there for a couple of nights, but you know, living not so far from there I can plan day trips easily.
 So I live the place step by step.
 If you are coming from far countries, you should keep into consideration a longer break.
 Then you can go to Lake Maggiore or Switzerland from there.
 And Milan is around 15o km. far.